I don’t want to get paid for shopping?

 And while most people think of SwagBucks as a survey and rewards site only, it actually has a huge shopping portal where you can get cashback for shopping from hundreds of thousands of online stores including all the major brands like Target, Walmart, and even Amazon.

-Again, SB is not strictly a cash back site, but it has the same outcome for you when you purchase through it.
+Again, SB is not strictly a cash back site, but it has the same outcome when you make purchases through it.

 All reports about it seem to be good, and it has deals with many different stores giving you the choice you want.

-I consider eBates one of the standards, and if you are shopping around you should probably include checking it in all your purchases.
+I consider Rakuten one of the standards, and if you are shopping around you should probably include checking it in all your purchases.

 Coupon Cactus boasts arrangements with more than 18,000 stores.